Maritime expertise,

 Cargo, Chartering & Trade

-Commercial and documentary support across the cargo lifecycle.
-Led by a Fellow of the Institute of Chartered Shipbrokers (F.I.C.S., UK) with hands-on charter party and India trade-compliance experience.
+Most disputes are won or lost in the drafting — a charter party clause that allocated risk badly, a laytime calculation nobody checked, a cargo that arrived without the right India import paperwork.
+Led by a Fellow of the Institute of Chartered Shipbrokers (F.I.C.S., UK) with hands-on charter party and trade-compliance experience.

 - Charter party drafting and vetting (GENCON, NYPE, Shelltime, BPVoy, bespoke)